adamkurth/cxls_hitfinder/docs/report.md

 ### Abstract:

-This paper explores the application of deep learning techniques at Arizona State University's Compact X-ray Light Source (CXLS) to analyze experimental data from various modalities, primarily focusing on X-ray crystallography using the Dectris Eiger 4M detector.
+This paper explores the application of deep learning techniques at Arizona State University's (ASU) Compact X-ray Light Source (CXLS) to analyze experimental data from various modalities, primarily focusing on X-ray crystallography using the Dectris Eiger 4M detector.
 Traditional methods of predicting photon energy and sample-detector distance are challenged by dynamic scattering and intrinsic noise, prompting the need for more advanced solutions.
 Utilizing the CrystFEL software, we simulate diffraction images for protein 1IC6.pdb across a matrix of nine variable combinations involving photon energies and camera length.
 Our approach employs convolutional neural networks (CNNs), testing various architectures for binary classification of peak detection and prediction of experimental parameters.
-This research not only aims to refine parameter prediction in X-ray crystallography but also extends the model to incorporate material science spectroscopy data, enhancing the analytical capabilities of CXLS.
-By integrating different experimental contexts, we anticipate broader applications and improved experimental outcomes.
+The scope of this research wishes to further expand this with modifications in the architecture to accomadate for spectroscopy data, although this is beyond the extent of this manuscript.
+By integrating different experimental conditions, we anticipate broader applications and improved experimental outcomes.

 ### Introduction:

-At Arizona State University (ASU), we are pioneering the development of the world's first Compact X-ray Light Source (CXLS).
-This groundbreaking apparatus is capable of emitting x-ray pulses at the femtosecond scale, operating at a frequency of a kilohertz.
-While the functionality of the CXLS mirrors that of existing technologies in terms of its capabilities, it distinguishes itself through its remarkably reduced size.
-Traditional x-ray light sources necessitate the use of linear accelerators extending over a mile in length.
-In contrast, the accelerator integral to the CXLS measures approximately 60 feet, significantly reducing its physical footprint.
+At Arizona State University (ASU), we are at the forefront of developing the world's first Compact X-ray Light Source (CXLS), a scaled-down version of the traditionally large X-ray Free-Electron Lasers (XFELs), which typically extend over a kilometer.
+This revolutionary device emits X-ray pulses at the femtosecond scale and operates at a kilohertz frequency.
+Despite its scaled-down size, approximately 60 feet in length compared to the mile-long accelerators used in traditional sources, the CXLS retains the functional capabilities of its larger counterparts.

-This compact design not only translates into substantial cost savings but also paves the way for the proliferation of such machines.
-The accessibility and affordability of the CXLS are poised to have a transformative impact on a wide array of research domains, including materials science and pharmaceuticals.
-By democratizing access to advanced x-ray light sources, ASU is at the forefront of enabling groundbr eaking discoveries and innovations across these critical fields.
+The compact nature of the CXLS not only results in significant cost reductions but also facilitates the broader distribution of these advanced technological units.
+The affordability and accessibility provided by the CXLS have the potential to revolutionize a variety of research fields, including materials science and pharmaceuticals, positioning ASU as a leader in fostering innovative research across these vital areas.

-The CXLS is equipped with a Dectris Eiger 4M detector, which is integral to the facility's x-ray crystallography capabilities.
-This detector is renowned for its high resolution and sensitivity, enabling the capture of detailed diffraction patterns from protein crystals.
-However, the analysis of these diffraction patterns is a complex and labor-intensive process, often requiring manual intervention to correct for inaccuracies in the data.
-The dynamic scattering patterns resulting from the water content within the protein samples further complicate the analysis, necessitating the development of innovative methodologies to enhance the accuracy and efficiency of the process.
+Central to the functionality of the CXLS is the Dectris Eiger 4M detector, known for its high resolution and sensitivity, which are crucial for capturing intricate diffraction patterns from protein crystals.
+However, the analysis of these patterns is complex and often labor-intensive, necessitating manual corrections to address data inaccuracies.
+Additionally, the CXLS's low flux X-ray beam complicates peak detection in both crystallography and spectroscopy images.
+The presence of dynamic scattering patterns, largely due to the water content within protein samples, further complicates analyses.
+These challenges underscore the need for developing advanced methodologies that improve both the precision and efficiency of data processing at the CXLS.

 ### Methods:

-This study primarily employs the Dectris Eiger 4M detector, with a focus on X-ray crystallography.
-Typically, this method requires manual estimation of photon energy and the distance between the protein crystal sample and the detector, often necessitating subsequent adjustments and revision.
-Such estimations are further complicated by dynamic scattering patterns, which arise from intrinsic noise due to water within the protein samples.

-In this research, we specifically analyze the variables of interaction distance (camera length, denoted as "clen") and photon energy.
-Camera length is examined at increments of 0.15, 0.25, and 0.35 meters, while photon energy is tested at 6, 7, and 8 keV.
-These variables are organized into three discrete levels each, resulting in a matrix of nine unique combinations of these variables.
-This structured approach allows for a systematic examination of how each variable combination impacts the scattering patterns and the resultant data quality.

-Parameter matrix for `camera length` and `photon energy`:
+In this investigation, we utilize the capabilities of the Dectris Eiger 4M detector to refine X-ray crystallography methodologies at the CXLS facility.
+Given the challenges posed by the low flux X-ray beam and the complex relationship between photon energy and sample-detector distances, our research employs advanced computational strategies to enhance data analysis precision.

+To mitigate these complexities, we have developed CNNs designed to improve the accuracy of predicting photon energy and sample-detector distances.
+The CNNs are trained on simulated diffraction images generated via the `pattern_sim` module of the CrystFEL[1] software suite.
+These simulations closely mimic the scattering patterns and intrinsic noise characteristic of real experimental data, providing a robust foundation for training our deep learning models.

+Our experimental design is meticulously structured around a matrix of variables that include camera length, or "clen", and photon energy, assessed at three increments—0.15, 0.25, and 0.35 meters for camera length, and 6, 7, and 8 keV for photon energy.
+This setup results in nine distinct experimental conditions, each crafted to evaluate the CNNs' capability to process and analyze diverse and intricate data scenarios:

+Below is the matrix of parameters used in the data generation process:

 | Dataset (`01`-`09`) | camera length (m) | photon energy (keV) |
 |---------------|------------|---------------------|